4BangerKovaaks/kovaaks-playlist-compendium/README.md

 ### > [**HOW TO PLAY**](https://youtu.be/63_7mcF8acs)

-Amazing FULL Fundamental Playlists which takes the same concept as working out in the gym.
+🥇Amazing FULL Fundamental Playlists which takes the same concept as working out in the gym.
 These are by far my best and most recommended playlists.

-(3-4)
+(3-4 Intermediate to Adv)

 - Day 1 Flicking + Mousecontrol : **KovaaKsPushingVioletXur**